c3labs/subway/README.md

 Coolify is configured with autodeployment in mind - GitHub App subway-coolify-c3labs-de is configured to monitor commits and initiates redeployment of web-hooked coolify project.

-## tailwindcss / fontsource / enhanced:img
+## Adjustments and integrations

-Adjustments and integrations:
+added pnpm packages:

 - tailwindcss v4.01
 - Anta & Titillium Web from @fontssource